Blueflowerss/cdda-TDG-mod/README.md

 		-examine it to enter the offices
 	-exit
-		-sometimes in the offices you can find a metal door, which you can use to exit the dimension -some changes to the backrooms map generation
+		-sometimes in the offices you can find a metal door, which you can use to exit the dimension -some changes to the backrooms
 		-making it more walkable
 		-adding more furniture
 		-making the rooms' placement less random
+		-add respawning mechanics, you'll never feel alone
 A rough roadmap

 	-add various critures